24 Nov

 Definitions of political culture are many and varied.
 Roy Macridis says that it is "the commonly shared goals and the commonly accepted rules" regarding government and politics.
 Sidney Verba says, political culture is "the system of empirical beliefs, expressive symbols and values, which defines the situation in which political action takes place."

 One difficulty of defining political culture is that it is a result of two opposite and sometimes contradictory trends, namely the political beliefs and attitudes of the individual, and the political values and attitudes of the people and society in which he or she lives.
 Individual's attitudes and values are the result of political socialization through which he or she has gone from childhood to adult age, which orientate him or her towards the political, system.
 Political orientation of the individual can be due to three factors: individual perceptions of the political system and of its political personalities and structures; his or her feelings towards them; and the conclusions and opinions a person draws about them.
 These perceptions, attitudes and opinions produce effects on the political system.
 This is called his or her political efficacy.
 It means that the citizen can influence positively or negatively the decisions and policies of the rulers by his efforts, such as by his or her vote.
 This belief is the basis of democratic political culture.
-On the contrary, a person may believe that his political system is one of bribery, favouritism, nepotism and influence peddling.
+On the contrary, a person may believe that his political system is one of bribery, favoritism, nepotism and influence peddling.
 In this case, its political culture excites feelings of distrust, apathy, and a low degree of commitment to the political system.

 We may define the political culture as those ideas, values, attitudes or orientations about a political system, which are acceptable to and shared by the majority of the people in the State.